Printable Page Soybeans News Return to Menu - Page 1 2 3 4 5

 MARKET SUMMARY:

-Corn futures are 2 to 3 cents lower at midday, soybean futures are 1 to 2
+Corn futures are 6 to 7 cents lower at midday Wednesday; soybean futures are

-cents higher, and wheat futures are 1 to 4 cents lower.
-The U.S. stock market
+11 to 13 cents lower; wheat futures are 1 to 8 cents lower.
+The U.S. stock

-is firmer at midday with the S&P up 7.
-The U.S. Dollar Index is 29 points
+market is mixed at midday with the S&P 17 points higher.
+The U.S. Dollar Index

-higher.
+is 50 points higher.
 The interest rate products are firmer.
-Energy trade is mixed with crude
+Energy trade is

 CORN:

-Corn futures are 2 to 3 cents lower at midday with action continuing to chop
+Corn futures are 6 to 7 cents lower at midday with broader, risk-off trade

-the December chart, support is the 20-day at $4.18 we cleared last week, with
+usage pace.
+On the December chart, support is the 20-day moving average at

 SOYBEANS: